azmigueldario/SFU_notebook/2023_nextflow_training.md

 - Eagle cluster requires you to use apptainer now instead of singularity, but there is an issue with username id that needs to be solved from the developer end
 - Working through extended explanations from Seqera, adding notes to repository as it goes
 - Learnt more about definition of operators to modify channels as necessary
-- In a process defined in nextflow, the order of output defines the assignment
+- In a process defined in nextflow, the order of `output:` defines the assignment